AhmadDev02/AhmadDev02/README.md

 - 🎓 Information System graduate from **University of Muhammadiyah North Sumatra**
 - 💻 Flutter Developer with strong BLoC + Clean Architecture principles
 - 🧠 Currently working on a face recognition attendance system using **Python**, **OpenCV**, and **Flask**
-- ☁️ Experienced with Firebase, MySQL, and integrating REST APIs
+- ☁️ Experienced with Flutter, Firebase, MySQL, and integrating REST APIs
 - 📌 Connect with me on [LinkedIn](https://www.linkedin.com/in/ahmad-fajar-alfaravi/)

 ---